varun060/AccountManagement/ReadMe.md

 This project is done for demonstrating skills in Java,Springboot,MySQL and JPA .

 Project is to get
-1) all Account details stored in database
+1) All Account details stored in database
-2) transactions related to a particular account stored database
+2) Transactions related to a particular account stored database

 Project is having Application layer and Database Layer